Gary Anderson (darts player): 2015: World Championship win

 Anderson seemed to become frustrated with his first round opponent Scott Kirchner's playing style at the 2015 World Championship.
 Kirchner threw an imaginary dart before every visit to the board and Anderson struggled to a 3–1 win averaging 86.20.
 A much higher quality match followed against the fast throwing Jelle Klaasen in which Anderson recovered from 3–1 down to win 4–3, taking out a crucial 84 finish on the bull in the fifth set with Klaasen waiting on 89 for the match.
 Both players averaged over 100 with 20 180s thrown.
-More comfortable victories followed over Cristo Reyes (averaged 104.54) and last year's finalist Peter Wright (averaged 102.12) to set up a semi-final tie with Michael van Gerwen.
+More comfortable victories followed over Cristo Reyes (averaged 104.54) and the previous year's finalist Peter Wright (averaged 102.12) to set up a semi-final tie with Michael van Gerwen.
 Just like their meeting in the third round of 2014's event, Van Gerwen recovered from a 3–1 deficit to level at 3–3.
 However, he would miss four darts to gain a set lead for the first time in the match, with Anderson going on to take it 6–3.
 He finished with a checkout rate of 50% and averaged over 100 for the fourth game in a row.

 Anderson held an early 3–1 advantage over Phil Taylor in the final, before the 16-time world champion won nine of the next ten legs to move 4–3 ahead.
 Taylor then missed three darts to take the next set, allowing Anderson to tie the scores at 4–4.
 In Anderson's first visit to the board at the beginning of the ninth set he hit two treble 20s, but his third dart knocked them out of the bed to score nothing.
 He lost the leg and became distracted by a member of the audience shouting out to be two legs down, before punishing more missed darts from Taylor to claim the set.
 Anderson stood one set away from the title when he made it 6–4, but Taylor quickly recovered to send the match into a deciding set.
 Taylor had three darts to hold his throw in the second leg, but could not find the target as Anderson took the final set without reply to win his first World Championship 7–6.
 The match broke the record for 180s in a PDC final with 32, beating the 31 thrown during the 2007 final.
 Anderson's total 180s during the whole tournament of 64 was also a record.
 The title saw him climb to world number three, his highest position to date.
 Later in the month he was crowned the PDC Player of the Year, Pro Tour Player of the Year, Fans' Player of the Year and Players' Player of the Year at the annual awards dinner.